 B) Passive Sensors: where natural (Planck) radiation from the subject and its environment is collected and analysed to recognise threats on the subject.
 This type of technique is referred to as radiometry.

 Two categories of sensors-target configurations are related to the curvature the wave-fronts received by the sensor.
 For close range targets, wave-fronts are noticeably curved (this being the near-field) and for longer range targets, wave-fronts appear parallel, or plane (this being the far-field).
 The two regimes:

 1) Near-field and

 have as a discriminator, a parameter referred to as the Rayleigh range.
 This is defined as twice the square of the sensor linear aperture size divided by the wavelength of the electromagnetic radiation.

 When beam-forming in the near-field (to localise radiation to a particular area of the target) care has to be taken that the wave-fronts are curved.
-The benefit of operating in the near-field is that target range information can be obtained from the measured curvature.
+The benefit of operating in the near-field is that range and three-dimensional structural information can be obtained from the wave-front curvature.
 In an optical imager this is achieved by wave-optics ray tracing in the design of the focussing lenses and mirrors.
 In an electronic imager it is achieved by analogue or digital processing of the phases of the sampled electric fields of waves.

-Different types of sensors can be used to reveal information about a target, leading to its recognition or identification.
+Different types of sensors can be used to reveal a variety of information about a target, leading to its recognition or identification.
 Imagers reveal the shapes of targets.
 Spectrometers reveal how the target signature varies with the electromagnetic radiation frequency.
-Polarimeters reveal information about the electromagnetic mode structure of the target, this being related to its shape, size and orientation.
+Polarimeters reveal information about the electromagnetic mode structure of the target, this being related to its shape, size, material types and orientation.
 In some cases more than one type of sensor can be used on a single target.
 Artificial intelligence is a growing area where information from a variety of sensors can help identify a target.